yegor256/blog/_drafts/award.md

  * At least one year old.

+ * Primarily object-oriented.

 What gives you higher chances of winning:

- * Strict principles of design.
+ * Strict and visible principles of design.

  * Continuous delivery.